axAilotl/xmarks/README.md

 - **Respect rate limits** – `download` defaults to `--resume`; use small `--limit` values when iterating.
 - **Dry run first** – `python xmarks.py pipeline --use-cache --dry-run` shows exactly what will happen.
 - **Keep caches tidy** – set `pipeline.keep_graphql_cache` to `false` to auto-clean TweetDetail JSON after successful runs.
+- **Test deletion** – `python xmarks.py delete <tweet_id> --dry-run` shows what would be deleted.
+- **Browser capture** – The userscript automatically captures bookmarks as you browse, no manual export needed.
+- **Auto-cleanup** – Unbookmarking in the browser can automatically delete all local artifacts (configurable in userscript).

 ---